The top 10 scorers in Europe’s major leagues in 2021: Lewy, CR7, Messi…

 It was no surprise that one of the Bundesliga’s big guns moved for Andre Silva’s signature, given how on fire he was during his time at Eintracht Frankfurt.

 The Portuguese striker scored 28 goals in 32 Bundesliga appearances for Eintracht last term, 19 of which came after the winter break.
-He’s since scored one in five since his summer move to RB Leipzig.
+He’s scored five since his summer move to RB Leipzig.

-Benzema’s grand return to Les Bleus didn’t quite go as planned in the summer, with a shock round of 16 elimination to Switzerland.
+Benzema’s grand return to Les Bleus didn’t quite go as planned in the summer, with a shock round of 16 elimination to Switzerland at Euro 2020.
 That came off the back of a disappointingly trophyless campaign for Real Madrid.

 Real Madrid have turned it around against Valencia! 😱😱